Acid Stain Instructions

 EnduraColor Reactive Concrete Stain

 EnduraColor Reactive Concrete Stain can be applied to new or old, plain or colored concrete surfaces.
-They are available in 10 basic colors.
+They are available in 12 basic colors.
 Acid Stains react with the cement in the concrete to permanently change the color.
-Siliceous aggregates, such as gravel, do not react with the stain.
+Siliceous aggregates, such as gravel and sand do not react with the stain.
 Surfaces that contain higher cement content will produce more intense colors.

-Since every concrete slab is different, the outcome will vary from one surface to another.
-We always recommend testing a small inconspicuous area to determine what the outcome will be.
+Since every concrete slab matrix composition is different, the outcome will vary from one surface to another.
+Sometimes testing a small inconspicuous area will help determine what the outcome will be.
 Please note that the color will not be final until the sealer coat has been applied.
 With wood stain you can still see the grain of the wood through the stain, acid stain is very similar to this as you can see any blemishes or finish marks through it.

 Factors that can affect the outcome include: